BenjaminCrozier/Gw2-Custom-Playlist/README.md

     Ambient, (...)

 Here our main menu (MainMenu) Playlist ID is "PLktdtTNubKSofHsICrxW9KE9DeFPFYqoG"
-And it can be found inside it's corrisponding youtube url:
+And it can be readily found inside it's corrisponding youtube url:
 https://www.youtube.com/watch?v=2a-VL1VoHJ0&list=PLktdtTNubKSofHsICrxW9KE9DeFPFYqoG

 * Replace the Playlist ID's with your own